joelmar2011140/mimbu/README.md

 # mimbu
-A voting musician app using blockchain to validate the votes
+A voting musician app using blockchain to validate the votes using blockchain